eslint/rfcs/designs/2023-rule-options-defaults/README.md

 ## Drawbacks

-- This increases both conceptual and implementation complexity around rule options
+- This increases both conceptual and implementation complexity around built-in rule options logic
+  - This RFC believes that enough rules were already implemented with ad-hoc logic to make standardizing rule options logic a net reduction of complexity
 - This explicitly moves away from the JSON Schema / ajv style description of putting `default` values in `meta.schema`
+  - This RFC believes that schema-oriented defaults are too convoluted to justify their usage

 ## Backwards Compatibility Analysis

 If a rule does not specify `meta.defaultOptions`, its behavior will not change.
-This change is backwards compatible.
+This change is therefore completely backwards compatible to start.

 The removals of `context.optionsRaw` and Ajv `useDefaults: true` will be breaking changes in the next major version.
-This RFC believes the change will be minor and not create significant use pain.
+This RFC believes the impact of those removals will be minor and not create significant user pain.
 Most ESLint core rules did not change behavior when switched to `meta.defaultOptions`.
+Popular third-party plugins will be notified of the change and helped move to it.

 ## Alternatives